kjar0/516X-Final/README.md

 Agricultural Engineer      4
 Test Engineer              3
 ```
-I thought it was interesting that the most popular job title for both majors is Design Engineer.
-I decided to utilize the top 4 job titles for each major for equal representation in the job description search.
+I thought it was interesting that the most popular job title for both Ag and Biosystems majors is Design Engineer.
+I decided to utilize the top 4 job titles for each major to attempt an equal representation in the job description search.
 With the top 4 jobs, I ensured that the job title selected was something that at least 2 ABE graduates have been employed as.
 ```
 bse_job = bse['Job Title'].value_counts().nlargest(4).to_frame()
 ag_job = ag['Job Title'].value_counts().nlargest(4).to_frame()